kavsingh/eslint-plugin-filenames/README.md

 Adds [eslint](http://eslint.org/) rules to ensure consistent filenames for your javascript files.

-__Please note__: This plugin will only lint the filenames of the `.js`, `.jsx` files you are linting with eslint.
+__Please note__: This plugin will only lint the names of files you are linting with eslint.
 It will ignore other files that are not linted with eslint.

 ## Enabling the plugin